 This works because it eliminates the potential for your ear to become contaminated with whatever may be in the water.
-It also has the benefit of keeping water from sitting in your ear to begin with; decreasing the odds for infection.
+It also has the benefit of keeping water from sitting in your ear, to begin with; decreasing the odds for infection.
 The one caveat is fit.
 Make sure your earplugs fit well and don’t scratch or break the soft tissues in your ear; that would be extremely counterproductive.

 Tilt your head from side-to-side to let the water drain and use a towel to dry off any excess moisture.
-For people who are really prone to infections a hair dryer is par for the course.
+For people who are really prone to infections, a hairdryer is par for the course.
 Some places even sell specific ear dryers!

-Apparently, if you’re prone to swimmer’s ear you can use 3 drops of colloidal silver in each ear a week.
-This natural anti-fungal and antibiotic prevents bacteria from binding to cells and setting up shop, without damaging your ear.
+There are plenty of remedies for an outer ear infection, but not many you can employ as preventative.
+According to Holistic Health Herbalist, you can use 2 drops of colloidal silver in each infected ear.
+This natural anti-fungal and antibiotic prevent bacteria from binding to cells and setting up shop, without damaging your ear.

-We encourage you to check in with your doctor to skip the pain and get back to the water.
+We encourage you to check-in with your doctor to skip the pain and get back to the water.
 Too many people try to take matters into their own hands and just worsen their situation.
 With things like your hearing and facial nerves at risk (along with a lot of pain), it never hurts to run things by someone who knows best.